rvsrnvsn/ICML2019/README.md

 + Future work
   - Consider multiple biases simultaneously
   - Use metrics that depend on more words
-  - Consider bias in downstream tasts where embeddings are used
+  - Consider bias in downstream tasks where embeddings are used
   - Does this approach carry over to BERT and other language models?